• Home

 Flamingos in the lagoon behind Puerto Villamil

-Next, we walked back into town to inquire about our options for getting to San Cristobal the next day.
+Next, we walk back into town to inquire about our ferry options for getting to San Cristobal tomorrow.

-That afternoon we walked back down near the main dock because I was sure I’d seen some sea lions hanging out on the beach near where we’d arrived the day before.
-In fact, there were several of them lounging on the beach, the boardwalk, in a fishing boat…pretty much wherever they felt like it!
+That afternoon we walk back down near the main dock because I’m sure I saw sea lions hanging out on the beach near where we’d arrive yesterday.
+In fact, there are several of them lounging around.
+On the beach, on the boardwalk, in a fishing boat.
+Pretty much wherever they feel like it!

 Sea lions Isabela Galapagos